pablofd/StiffnessMethod/README.md

 It will calculate the direct stiffness method matrices in each bar, assemble them, pose the system, solve it, give you the displacements, draw you the deformation of the bar and calculate the forces (shear, normal and bending) in each bar, plus the reactions.

 You can use the isolated functions.
 You can also leave the forces = 0 if you only want the system.
 The most important step is to introduce the 1 correctly in the displacements and define the system properly.
+And you can impose displacements (commented line after system).